 Because of my own personal experiences early in my life, I wondered how I would cope with the aftermath of sudden and traumatic deaths when I started Eco Bear Biohazard Cleaning Company.
 My very first call after I started the company was for a man who died alone at his home from an esophagus rupture.

 The man had a son the same age as I was when I lost my dad.
 Fortunately, the boy did not find his father.
-The boy did not see the aftermath of his death, like I did.
-The boy did not have those horrible images that have haunted me throughout my life.
 But, like me, the boy lost his father suddenly and will never get to say goodbye to him.

 My sincere advice is to talk about your feelings with a grief counselor, clergy member, friend, or family member after the sudden loss of a love one.
 This sort of life changing event will never be forgotten.
 It cannot be ignored.
 However, you do not need to go through it alone.

 My job as a biohazard cleaner is not just to clean, but also to help guide you through this traumatic, challenging experience.
 My team and I will be there to answer any questions you may have and provide you with the resources you need.